Payinnov/Payliko-Plugin-Prestashop/README.md

  - Enable the plugin.
  - Click **Configure**.
-   In the **Configure Settings** tab of the Payliko Module, you should enter your Retailer credentials and then click **Save**.
+   In the **Configure Settings** tab of the Payinnov Module, you should enter your Retailer credentials and then click **Save**.

 ## API credentials

-To create a new Retailer' certificate, you should sign up as a Business account in the PayLiko Dashboard, then go to the CMS page, and copy the uuid string.
+To create a new Retailer' certificate, you should sign up as a Business account in the Payinnov Dashboard, then go to the CMS page, and copy the uuid string.

 <p>
   <img